Jordan Matthews (attorney)

 Jordan Matthews (born 1984) is an American business and entertainment lawyer known for handling several cases against Wynn Las Vegas and Steve Wynn.
 He is a partner at Holtz Matthews LLP.

-Matthews is known for his aggressive litigation style, earning a reputation as a "dogged litigator" and was named by Forbes as a Best-In-State lawyer in California in 2025.
+Matthews is known for his aggressive and relentless litigation style, earning a reputation as a "dogged litigator" and was named by Forbes as a Best-In-State lawyer in California in 2025.
 He was named by the LA Times in 2024 and 2025 as an entertainment business visionary.
 Matthews was named as a leader of influence by the Los Angeles Business Journal in 2025.
-He represents many high-profile individuals and companies in the entertainment industry, including actors, producers, directors and influencers, and otherwise handles high-profile, bet-the-company litigation.
+He has represented high-profile individuals and companies in the entertainment industry, including actors, producers, directors, influencers, and maintains a practice focused on high-profile, bet-the-company litigation.

-Early life and education

-Matthews was born in Pittsburgh, Pennsylvania, and attended Community Day School with Bari Weiss.
-He was discovered by Stella Adler's grandson, Tom Oppenheim.